 Well typed questions with brief introduction which familiarizes the respondent to fill the questions posed by the researcher will be given to relevant people with request to answer the questions.
-The questions are simple to answer but will help us know the performance of learners in the secondary schools in district.
+The questions are simple to answer but will help us know the performance of learners in the primary schools in Kiambu west District, Kenya.